-In a statement provided to Ouzo Talk following recording, IOCARPM added that:
+In a statement provided to Ouzo Talk following the recording, IOCARPM added that:

 “The recent UNESCO statement has now clearly recognised that this is a governmental issue to be resolved diplomatically in a government forum.
 The British government can and should make a diplomatic decision on this issue now,” added IOCARPM following the recording of the podcast.

-For his part, Mr Comino has a very clear message for the British Museum and its Trustees, as well as for the British Government.
+For his part, Mr Comino has a very clear message for the British Museum, its Trustees, and the British Government.

 “I say to the British Museum, thank you for looking after them to the best of your knowledge and ability.
 Let’s forget about whether they took them legally or illegally, let’s forget about the irreparable damage caused in the British Museum – now please do the right thing and undo one of the great wrongs and make it right.”

-Doing what’s ‘right’ when it comes to museums – many of whom are in possession of stolen goods – has become a movement, as institutions the world-over come to terms with their colonial/imperial pasts.
+Doing what’s ‘right’ when it comes to museums – many of whom have stolen goods – has become a movement as institutions the world over come to terms with their colonial/imperial pasts.

-Gianniotis argues that the British Museum’s position is anachronistic and that the Museum has the ability to change.
+Gianniotis argues that the British Museum’s position is anachronistic and that the Museum can change.

 “There’s no doubt that history is ugly.
 Things have happened that shouldn’t have happened, but here’s an opportunity to step up and say, ‘this is another chapter in the Parthenon Marbles’ history, and it’s time to make that right,’” says Gianniotis.